zulip/zulip/docs/git/cloning.md

 This step is optional, but recommended.

-The Zulip Server project is configured to use [Circle CI][circle-ci] and [Travis CI][travis-ci] to test and create builds upon each new commit and pull request.
+The Zulip Server project is configured to use [Circle CI][circle-ci] to test and create builds upon each new commit and pull request.
 CircleCI is the primary CI that runs frontend and backend tests across a wide range of Ubuntu distributions.
-Travis CI is used only for running the end-to-end production installer test.

-CircleCI and Travis CI are free for open source projects and it's easy to configure for your own fork of Zulip.
-After doing so, CircleCI and Travis CI will run tests for new refs you push to GitHub and email you the outcome (you can also view the results in the web interface).
+CircleCI is free for open source projects and it's easy to configure for your own fork of Zulip.
+After doing so, CircleCI will run tests for new refs you push to GitHub and email you the outcome (you can also view the results in the web interface).

 Running CI against your fork can help save both your and the